puppetlabs/bolt/pre-docs/bolt_installing.md

     ```

-## Install Bolt with Homebrew
+### Install Bolt with Homebrew

-Use the package manager Homebrew to install Bolt on Mac OS X.
+Use the package manager Homebrew to install Bolt on macOS.

-You must have the command line tools for Mac OS X and the Homebrew package manager installed.
+You must have the command line tools for macOS and the Homebrew package manager installed.

 1. Download and install the bolt package.